Thank you for writing into the Ask the Expert Team.

-During the IVF process you are not entitled to any extra time off or specific changes to your job role however, within your job contract you should be able to take time off to attend some of the medical appointments but some will probably be needed to be taken in your own time too.
+During the IVF process you are not entitled to any extra time off or specific changes to your job role, however within your job contract you should be able to take time off to attend some of the medical appointments.
+It's likely that some will probably need to be taken in your own time too.

 If your employer is aware that you are receiving IVF treatment they may adapt your work for you but care needs to be taken so that you are not being seen to be subjected to sexual discrimination within the workplace.

 If you are sick as a result of IVF treatment or due to miscarrying then these again should be treated like a routine sickness occasion.